The Honors College past, present, and into tomorrow...

 West Virginia University has a long history of providing enhanced educational opportunities for academically talented students by offering advanced "honors" level classes in many disciplines.

-Then in 1971-72, the College of Arts & Sciences launched a departmental Honors Program that was the forerunner of today’s university-wide Honors College.
+Then in 1971-72, the College of Arts and Sciences launched a departmental Honors Program that was the forerunner of today’s university-wide Honors College.

 As the Arts & Science Honors Program progressed, it became increasingly evident that it would be beneficial to open the program to all WVU students.
 In 1982–83, the Honors Program at WVU was established and had 196 members by the end of its first year.

-The Honors College continues to expand and develop each year as our student body continues to expand and develop.
-This year, we are excited to welcome an incoming class of over 600 freshmen.
+The Honors College continues to expand and develop as our student body continues to grow.
+This year's freshmen class was more than 900 students.